 The same thing is true when it comes to the 10-speed transmission.
 Ford did a better job of dialing it in, as the Chevy sometimes seems to be searching for the right gear, and there’s even a hesitation in shifting from time to time while it makes up its mind.
-On the other hand, the Ford seems to get it right every time.
+On the other hand, Ford seems to get it right every time.

 The only major complaint about the Dodge is really a pretty minor one for this class.
 While no one expects a sports car, the Ram is the slowest of the bunch, probably due in part to weight, and in part to the engine/transmission combo.
 Sometimes it feels a little sluggish off the line.

-On the other hand, the Ford is the clear winner in this category with the high-output V6, the top pick of test drivers everywhere.
-Still, there’s some question about some of the middle of the line motors and how they’ll stack up, since we haven’t had a chance to test those yet.
+On the other hand, Ford is the clear winner in this category with the high-output V6, the top pick of test drivers everywhere.
+Still, there’s some question about some of the middle of the line motors and how they’ll stack up since we haven’t had a chance to test those yet.
 Ford seems to stand out in both the motor and transmission area, at least in performance off the line and overall torque.

 Is there a clear winner here?
 If we had to rate overall experiences, the rankings would be Chevy last, Ford second, and Dodge at the top of the pack.
-However, break it out by category like performance and comfort, and those rankings could shift a bit.
+However, break it out by categories like performance and comfort, and those rankings could shift a bit.
 When it comes down to it, you’ll have to weigh all the factors based on what you plan to do with your truck.

 Let’s face it.
 If you’re a die-hard Chevy fan, the Silverado, despite its weaknesses in comparison to the other two in this test, is still a solid truck, and you probably won’t be driving a Ford or a Dodge by next year anyway.
 The same if you’re loyal to Ford or Dodge.

-Overall, there are some game changers here, but for 2019, these trucks are all fairly comparable.
+Overall, there are some game-changers here, but for 2019, these trucks are all fairly comparable.
 The final decision between them comes down to your taste and application.